pesterhazy/presumably/posts/reagent.md

 ## Building a table

-In this first post, we'll answer a simple question: how to build a table with Reagent.
+This first focusses on the example of building an HTML table with Reagent.
 React requires tables to be properly structured, including thead and tbody elements, so we know what the hiccup representation of the DOM should look like:

 ```clojure
 [:table